Go Equipment - traditional go sets

 "Bert And John" (Transatlantic 144, 1966)

-go links American Go Association
+go info American Go Association

 Annotated Go Bibliographies